Higher, Deeper, Smarter -

 Your Own Mask Helps.
 Masks for underwater use are fitted to not allow water in.
 Resistance to inhalation is mostly a factor of how well your regulator is working.
 Large full-face masks have been the subject of past study to see if carbon dioxide filling inside over time would be enough to cause any effect.

 Diving masks are different from medical masks.
 Nose and mouth-covering masks, commonly worn for infection control aren't made to block air.
 That's why you don't reduce O2 or build CO2 while wearing them.
 There is also negligible place in an infection control mask for carbon dioxide to build.
 Smelling things through a mask doesn't mean masks don't work.
 Masks block drops containing infectious particles.
 Odor molecules of food or body gas are tiny compared to droplets.

 The trivial resistance of wearing a medical mask should not be more than your muscles can easily handle.
 If you feel that wearing a medical mask is hard to breathe through, and you are otherwise healthy, look at wearing the mask as a built-in respiratory training exercise, especially if you wear them while you exercise.

 The Mermaid Stories - A Series About Diving With The Ama of Japan

 Here is the first story in this series:

 It was her birthday.
 She wore a mermaid costume, and held her gifts of assorted mermaid dolls and toys.
 Claire loved mermaids.
-My mother, a teacher of Russian circus arts, came to her party as a surprise and was teaching everyone to juggle scarves.
+As a surprise for her, we were teaching everyone how to juggle scarves.
 Through the moving scarves, looking like sea waves, one of the mothers pointed my way and said, "Claire, look, that's the lady who lived under the sea - she's a mermaid!"